Chemicals are everywhere in our homes and they can damage our bodies

 - How to avoid: Don’t use non-stick cookware, it’s coated with this stuff.
 Avoid clothing, upholstery, and carpet treated with water-resistant sprays or coatings.

-Every cell in the human body has a lifespan all its own.
 Phthalates trigger cell death early, though, especially cells in a man’s testicles.
 In addition to sperm-related infertility issues, this chemical has been linked to reproductive birth defects in baby boys, diabetes, obesity, and thyroid problems.

-- How to avoid: Avoid anything with #3 recycling code - plastic food containers, plastic wrap, even children’s toys.
+- How to avoid: Avoid anything with a #3 recycling code - plastic food containers, plastic wrap, even children’s toys.
 Don’t use cosmetics and toiletries with phthalates or simply “fragrance” in the ingredients list.

 Safety in a nutshell?
 Install water filters.
 Eat and drink organic.
 Avoid plastic and toxic fumes.

 Household Toxins in Cleaning Products